Fed Vice Chair Brainard is 'reassured' by inflation report

 “The inflation data was reassuring, preliminarily,” Brainard said.
 “It will probably be appropriate, soon, to move to a slower pace of rate increases.”

 Brainard’s comments, during a discussion at Bloomberg, were more positive toward the inflation report than were those of several of her Fed colleagues last week.
-Some central bank officials have sought to temper the stock market’s ebullient response to last week’s better-than-expected inflation report, which suggested that the rampant price spikes of the past 18 months were slowing.
+Some central bank officials have sought to temper the stock market’s ebullient response to the better-than-expected inflation report, which suggested that the rampant price spikes of the past 18 months were moderating.

+Speaking at a news conference earlier this month, Chair Jerome Powell signaled that the Fed may scale back its rate hikes to a half-point as soon as its meeting in mid-December.

+“What’s really important to emphasize,” Brainard said Monday, “is we’ve done a lot, but we have additional work to do both on raising rates and sustaining restraint to bring inflation down to 2% over time.”
+That was a reference to the Fed’s annual 2% inflation target.

-The stock market soared after the report on hopes that cooling inflation would allow the Federal Reserve to slow its interest rate increases.
+The stock market soared after Thursday’s inflation report on hopes that cooling inflation would allow the Federal Reserve to slow its interest rate increases.
 The Dow Jones surged 1,200 points, its best day in two years.
 Stocks added further gains on Friday.

 In the wake of the market’s celebratory response to the inflation data, several Fed policymakers sought last week to tamp down the enthusiasm.